ontologyportal/SUMOjEdit/README.md

   export JEDIT_HOME=/home/myname/.jedit editing "myname" to conform to your machine home\
   This can also be performed by executing: ant append.bashrc on the command line\
   in the SUMOjEdit directory
-- Start jEdit normally so that it creates its $JEDIT_HOME space, then close it
 - From the command line in the SUMOjEdit directory, execute: source ~/.bashrc,\
   then then execute: ant
 - Next, build the KB with this command from the sigmakee directory: